apache/nuttx/boards/arm/tiva/lm4f120-launchpad/README.txt

-  interfaces; four Inter-Integrated Circuit (I2C) modules, providing Standard (100 Kbps) and Fast (400 Kbps) transmission and support for sending and receiving data as either a master or a slave o ARM PrimeCell® 32-channel configurable µDMA controller, providing a way to offload data transfer tasks from the Cortex™-M4F processor, allowing for more efficient use of the processor and the available bus bandwidth o Analog support, featuring: two 12-bit Analog-to-Digital Converters (ADC) with 12 analog input channels and a sample rate of one million
+  interfaces; four Inter-Integrated Circuit (I2C) modules, providing Standard (100 Kbps) and Fast (400 Kbps) transmission and support for sending and receiving data as either a master or a slave o ARM PrimeCellÂ® 32-channel configurable ÂµDMA controller, providing a way to offload data transfer tasks from the Cortexâ„¢-M4F processor, allowing for more efficient use of the processor and the available bus bandwidth o Analog support, featuring: two 12-bit Analog-to-Digital Converters (ADC) with 12 analog input channels and a sample rate of one million